BernardGreenberg/NXSYS/Documentation/RelayLanguage.md

 The pair `:TORONTO T` causes Toronto-style signal numbering to be displayed on the signal plates.

-Any number (up to 10) of specs

-		:HELP-MENU ("Menu string" "Help string... ")
+		:HELP-TEXT ("Menu string" "Help-string" ["@help.html"])

-create interlocking-specific documentation offered on the "Help" menu with the string used as *Menu string* (which also is used as the help window title, so avoid ampersands (i.e., to designate menu accelerators).
+creates interlocking-specific documentation offered on the "Help" menu with the string used as *Menu string* (which also is used as the help window title, so avoid ampersands (i.e., to designate menu accelerators).

+`Help-string` will be taken as help text to be displayed as text, unless it starts with `@`, in which case will be taken as a pathname (relative to the `.trk`-containing directory) of a text file containing the documentation text.

+The third argument is optional, and only recognized by 2.6 and newer (it will be ignored by earlier versions).
+If supplied, it must be a string starting with `@` and ending with `.html`.
+The application will web-browse that file in the containing directory, in the HTML help viewer on the Mac and the system browser on Windows (If you want it to work on both versions, you must supply a real text file, too).

 These next two property pairs are only recognized in NXSYS 2.5.0 and newer, and, by careful contract, are *ignored* by earlier versions: